113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 <dt class="pt dlterm">&lt;organization_value&gt;</dt>
 <dd class="pd">The organization name that the user belongs to.
 You cannot use this parameter with the permission parameter in the same query.</dd>
 <dt class="pt dlterm">&lt;role_value&gt;</dt>
 <dd class="pd">The organization role assigned to the user.
-The available roles are: 'user_roles', 'auditors', 'managers', and 'billing_managers'.
+The available roles are: 'auditors', 'managers', and 'billing_managers'.
 You must specify the organization with this parameter.</dd>

 </dl>